iamprakhar09/DATA-SCIENCE-PROJECTS/README.md

-# Machine-Learning-and-NLP
+# DATA SCIENCE PROJECTS
-ML and NLP Projects

-This repository contains Machine Learing and NLP related projects .
+##This repository contains projects that are based on Data Analytics Machine Learning and Natural Language Processing (NLP) .
-Also the datasets which are related to the following projects.
+##Also the datasets which are related to the following projects.